Carlos Slim: 2000s

 In 2007, after having amassed a 50.1% stake in the Cigatam tobacco manufacturer, Slim sold a large portion of his equity to Philip Morris for US$1.1 billion.
 During the same year, Slim sold off his entire stake of Porcelanite for US$800 million, a Mexican tile-maker that he acquired back in 1990.
 He also licensed the Saks name and opened the Mexican arm of Saks Fifth Avenue retailer in Santa Fe, Mexico.
 Also in 2007, the estimated value of all of Slim's companies totaled US$150 billion.
-On December 8, 2007, Grupo Carso announced that the remaining 103 CompUSA retail stores would be either liquidated or sold, bringing an end to the struggling company, although the information technology division of CompUSA continued under the name Telvista with various U.S. locations in Dallas, Texas (U.S. Corporate Office) and Danville, Virginia.
-Telvista has five centers in Mexico (three in Tijuana, one center in Mexicali, and one in México City).
+On December 8, 2007, Grupo Carso announced that the remaining 103 CompUSA retail stores would be either liquidated or sold, bringing an end to the struggling company, although the information technology division of CompUSA continued operating under the name Telvista around various American cities such as Dallas, Texas (U.S. Corporate Office), and Danville, Virginia.
+Telvista also has five centers in Mexico (three in Tijuana, one center in Mexicali, and one in México City).
 After 28 years of corporate involvement, Slim became the Honorary Lifetime Chairman of the business.

 In 2008, Slim took a 6.4% stake valued at $27 million in the New York Times Company, a prominent American newspaper publisher.
 Slim increased his stake to 8% by 2012.
 Slim's stake in the Times increased again to 16.8% of the company's Class A shares on 20 January 2015 when he exercised stock options to purchase 15.9 million shares, making him the largest shareholder in the company.
 The New York Times Company's Class A shares are available for purchase by the public and offer less control over the company than Class B shares, which are privately held.
 According to the company's 2016 annual filings, Slim owned 17.4% of the company's Class A shares, and none of the company's Class B shares.